eXist-db/atom-existdb/README.md

 ant
 ```

-This creates `atom-editor-0.1.xar` inside the `build/` directory.
+This creates `atom-editor-[version].xar` inside the `build/` directory.
 Deploy this into your eXist instance using the dashboard.